Table of Contents

 This anime has one of the most accurate fictional displays of boxing you will ever find in any media that isn’t a documentary, hell, it’s more accurate to boxing than some documentaries.
 The series is written by Jyoji Morikawa, who himself is a boxer and even owns a boxing gym in japan and is frequently a cornerman for some Japanese fighters, so it’s safe to say that he knows boxing.
 Every technique, training method and strategy is accurate, albeit super exaggerated.

 The Hitman style won’t turn your arm into a snake that smacks your opponent, but it is a real style, most famously used by 50-0 pro-Floyd Mayweather.
 The show also makes references to a ton of real-world boxers like Mike Tyson and Jack Dempsy, who are the people that Ippo gets his style from.

 Aside from just the accurate fighting, Hajime No Ippo is incredibly accurate to the training of a boxer.
 Ippo and the other fighters all train in the same way that professional boxers do, including sparring rounds, running, shadow boxing, hit pads and a bunch of conditioning to increase stamina.

 The show has great fight scenes and amazing animation during those scenes, all this bundled with an inspiring story and amazing characterization and you have a must-watch in the action anime genre.

-Last Updated on August 24, 2020 by Matt Ever since stands were introduced into Jojo’s Bizarre Adventure in part 3, they have become the predominant
+Last Updated on December 7, 2020 by Ernie Ever since stands were introduced into Jojo’s Bizarre Adventure in part 3, they have become the predominant